Systematic Repentance: a structured approach to change

 There tend to be two main categories that Passion Projects fall into.
 They usually are a Glowing Stone experience or a Building the Ship experience.

-As I learned all of this it became very clear to me that this almost certainly was not the first time the Brother of Jared had done this.
+As I learned all of this it became apparent to me that this almost certainly was not the first time the Brother of Jared had done this.
 That's where this ties in with Passion Projects.
 Perhaps you already know almost all of the steps of what you need to do.
 Perhaps you've done it before.
 All you need this time is for God to put His finger on your work and make it glow.

 Pattern 2: Building a Ship